sarvajeet12/Smart-Local-Guide/README.md

-# 🌍 Smart Local Guide
+# 🌍 Smart Local Guide - Assignment

 A real-time location-based web application built with the **MERN stack** that helps users discover nearby places of interest.
 It uses geolocation, map integration, offline detection, and visibility-based interaction features.